A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Metalearners

-The first key distinction is their level of generality (the approaches are listed in Section~\ref{sec:review} from the most general to the least general).
-OP is the most general of the approaches because models that predict outcomes may also be used to predict causal effects or optimal treatments.
-Specifically, causal-effect predictions may be obtained by taking the difference between the predicted outcomes of two treatments under consideration (as suggested in uplift modeling), and optimal-treatment predictions may be obtained by selecting the treatment with the largest predicted outcome.
-Therefore, OP models may be used for all three different purposes.
+The first key distinction between the three metalearners is their level of generality (the metalearners are listed above from the most general to the least general).
+O-learners are the most general of the metalearners because they produce models that predict outcomes, and such models may also be used to predict causal effects or optimal treatments.
+Specifically, causal effect predictions may be obtained by taking the difference between the predicted outcomes of two treatments under consideration, and optimal-treatment predictions may be obtained by selecting the treatment with the largest predicted outcome.
+Therefore, O-learners may be used for all three different purposes.

 Models that predict causal effects cannot be used to predict outcomes.
 For such models, predictions estimate the expected marginal change in the outcome that results from assigning some specific treatment, but the predictions cannot be used to estimate expected outcomes under an arbitrary treatment condition.
-Therefore, while causal-effect predictions may still be used to predict optimal treatments (by selecting the treatment with the largest predicted effect), CP models are not as general as OP models.
+Therefore, while causal effect predictions may still be used to predict optimal treatments (by selecting the treatment with the largest predicted effect), E-learners are not as general as O-learners.

-Finally, models trained to predict optimal treatment assignments (TP models) can only be used for that purpose; these models, the least general, cannot predict the outcome or the effect that would result from making those assignments.
+Finally, models trained to predict optimal treatment assignments (i.e., learned with an A-learner) can only be used for that purpose.
+These models, the least general, cannot predict the outcome or the effect that would result from making those assignments.

+This distinction implies that more general metalearners (O-learners and E-learners), can be preferable over A-learners when outcome and causal effect predictions are important for other reasons besides their usefulness to determine the treatment with the most beneficial outcome.
+For example,~\cite{mcfowland2021prescriptive} consider treatment assignment settings where there are budget constraints and the decision maker faces costs that are unknown ex-ante.
+In such settings, quantifying the benefit of each individual decision (e.g., via causal effect prediction) and the cost of each possible course of action (e.g., via outcome prediction) is important to allocate resources in the most profitable way.

+Feasible treatment assignment rules can also be constrained for ethical, legislative, or political reasons.
+For example, a public policy maker may want to prioritize the assignment of subsidies to individuals in some protected class unless the predicted effect of the subsidy on annual income is below a certain threshold or the individual is predicted to already have an annual income above certain threshold.
+Since assessing whether an individual meets these two conditions would require causal effect and outcome predictions, implementing an A-learner in this type of settings may be counterproductive or infeasible.